techidaily/site-fox-helps/source/_posts/new-2024-approved-cultivating-a-thoughtful-approach-to-youtube-feedback.md

 Each time YouTube adds the “highlighted comment” or “highlighted reply” tags to a video, they create a unique URL.
 The version of the comment that you see uses this newly generated URL.
 Therefore, the only way to make these labels disappear (apart from reading the new comments) is to remove the addition to the URL.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Why Deleting YouTube Comments?

 If you consume a lot of YouTube content, you've likely posted hundreds or even thousands of comments on various channels.
 You might want to: